ihbrune/Anti-DoS-Valve/README.md

   * ...
 * …

 The maximum number of allowed requests per slot per IP address is compared with the number of current requests plus the number of requests taken from previous slots.
 If this sum is above the limit, the access for the remaining duration of this slot is blocked.
-If an IP address is blocked, all its accesses are answered with the HTTP status code 403 (Forbidden).
+If an IP address is blocked, all its accesses are answered with the HTTP status code 429 (Too Many Requests) by default (or the status code configured via `httpStatusCode`, e.g. 403 Forbidden for legacy behavior).

 # Experiences so far